cmda-bt/pt-course-19-20/readme.md

 building the web.
 To continue with web development, choose **[tech track][tt]** in semester 5 and **[minor everything web][ew]** in semester 6.

-## Program

-This course is given at [communication and multimedia design][program], a design bachelor focused on interactive digital products and services.
-CMD is part of the [faculty of digital media and creative industries][faculty] at the [Amsterdam University of Applied Sciences][university].

 ![][cmd-banner]